joebumbulis/Take_Home_Clearhead/README.md

 * Began with understanding the task, how to access the DOM and add code to it .

 Tasks List:
--[ ] search Vitamix site for libraries to use
--[ ] build out file structure - index.html, sass, react
--[ ] insert HTML into DOM using javascript
+-[x] search Vitamix site for libraries to use: jQuery -[x] build out file structure - index.html, sass, react -[x] insert HTML into DOM using jQuery
--[ ] create modal on timer
+-[x] create modal on timer
-  - [ ] modal will pop up 3 seconds after landing on page
+  - [x] modal will pop up 3 seconds after landing on page
-  - [ ] get copy
+  - [x] get copy
   - [ ] display one RANDOM item from shopping cart
-    - [ ] use cookies or local storage (window.) to gain access to the shopping cart
+    - [ ] use GET request to access html on cart page
     - [ ] The item’s name and picture will link back to the item’s PDP (product detail page).
     - [ ] The item’s name has a hover state, turning to the actionable blue and underlined.
     - [ ] If there are 2+ items, there will be a small line of text beneath the item saying “Showing 1 of X”.
 REVIEW - example
--[ ] There is a CTA button in the modal that reads “View Cart”.
+-[x] There is a CTA button in the modal that reads “View Cart”.
 It will have a light blue hover state, consistent with all other blue buttons on Vitamix’s site.
--[ ] A user can close the modal by clicking anywhere outside of the modal or the ‘X’ in the modal’s top right corner.
+-[x] A user can close the modal by clicking anywhere outside of the modal or the ‘X’ in the modal’s top right corner.
--[ ]

 Planning:
 [] When page loads / 3 sec timer starts
 [] If cart is empty / nothing happens
-[] If cart has at least one items / then modal launches [] If cart has one or more items / then load with special message [] when x is clicked / modal closes - no actions
+[] If cart has at least one items / then modal launches [] If cart has one or more items / then load with special message [x] when x is clicked / modal closes - no actions
-[] when CTA button is clicked / then cart page opens & modal closes [] when cart item pic or text clicked, / then opens to item page
+[x] when CTA button is clicked / then cart page opens & modal closes [] when cart item pic or text clicked, / then opens to item page

 * Set up file system: